ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 //import com.spoonacular.client.model.*

-val apiInstance = DefaultApi() val minCarbs : java.math.BigDecimal = 10 // java.math.BigDecimal | The minimum number of carbohydrates in grams the recipe must have.
+val apiInstance = DefaultApi() val minCarbs : java.math.BigDecimal = 10 // java.math.BigDecimal | The minimum amount of carbohydrates in grams the recipe must have.
-val maxCarbs : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of carbohydrates in grams the recipe can have.
+val maxCarbs : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of carbohydrates in grams the recipe can have.
-val minProtein : java.math.BigDecimal = 10 // java.math.BigDecimal | The minimum number of protein in grams the recipe must have.
+val minProtein : java.math.BigDecimal = 10 // java.math.BigDecimal | The minimum amount of protein in grams the recipe must have.
-val maxProtein : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of protein in grams the recipe can have.
+val maxProtein : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of protein in grams the recipe can have.
-val minCalories : java.math.BigDecimal = 50 // java.math.BigDecimal | The minimum number of calories the recipe must have.
+val minCalories : java.math.BigDecimal = 50 // java.math.BigDecimal | The minimum amount of calories the recipe must have.
-val maxCalories : java.math.BigDecimal = 800 // java.math.BigDecimal | The maximum number of calories the recipe can have.
+val maxCalories : java.math.BigDecimal = 800 // java.math.BigDecimal | The maximum amount of calories the recipe can have.
-val minFat : java.math.BigDecimal = 1 // java.math.BigDecimal | The minimum number of fat in grams the recipe must have.
+val minFat : java.math.BigDecimal = 1 // java.math.BigDecimal | The minimum amount of fat in grams the recipe must have.
-val maxFat : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of fat in grams the recipe can have.
+val maxFat : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of fat in grams the recipe can have.
-val minAlcohol : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of alcohol in grams the recipe must have.
+val minAlcohol : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of alcohol in grams the recipe must have.
-val maxAlcohol : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of alcohol in grams the recipe must have.
+val maxAlcohol : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of alcohol in grams the recipe can have.
-val minCaffeine : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of milligrams of caffeine the recipe must have.
+val minCaffeine : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of caffeine in milligrams the recipe must have.
-val maxCaffeine : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of alcohol in grams the recipe must have.
+val maxCaffeine : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of caffeine in milligrams the recipe can have.
-val minCopper : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of copper in milligrams the recipe must have.
+val minCopper : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of copper in milligrams the recipe must have.
-val maxCopper : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of copper in milligrams the recipe must have.
+val maxCopper : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of copper in milligrams the recipe can have.
-val minCalcium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of calcium in milligrams the recipe must have.
+val minCalcium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of calcium in milligrams the recipe must have.
-val maxCalcium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of calcium in milligrams the recipe must have.
+val maxCalcium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of calcium in milligrams the recipe can have.
-val minCholine : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of choline in milligrams the recipe must have.
+val minCholine : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of choline in milligrams the recipe must have.
-val maxCholine : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of choline in milligrams the recipe can have.
+val maxCholine : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of choline in milligrams the recipe can have.
-val minCholesterol : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of cholesterol in milligrams the recipe must have.
+val minCholesterol : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of cholesterol in milligrams the recipe must have.
-val maxCholesterol : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of cholesterol in milligrams the recipe must have.
+val maxCholesterol : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of cholesterol in milligrams the recipe can have.
-val minFluoride : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of fluoride in milligrams the recipe must have.
+val minFluoride : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of fluoride in milligrams the recipe must have.
-val maxFluoride : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of fluoride in milligrams the recipe can have.
+val maxFluoride : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of fluoride in milligrams the recipe can have.
-val minSaturatedFat : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of saturated fat in grams the recipe must have.
+val minSaturatedFat : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of saturated fat in grams the recipe must have.
-val maxSaturatedFat : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of saturated fat in grams the recipe must have.
+val maxSaturatedFat : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of saturated fat in grams the recipe can have.
-val minVitaminA : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of Vitamin A in IU the recipe must have.
+val minVitaminA : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of Vitamin A in IU the recipe must have.
-val maxVitaminA : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of Vitamin A in IU the recipe must have.
+val maxVitaminA : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of Vitamin A in IU the recipe can have.
-val minVitaminC : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of Vitamin C milligrams the recipe must have.
+val minVitaminC : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of Vitamin C in milligrams the recipe must have.
-val maxVitaminC : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of Vitamin C in milligrams the recipe can have.
+val maxVitaminC : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of Vitamin C in milligrams the recipe can have.
-val minVitaminD : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of Vitamin D in micrograms the recipe must have.
+val minVitaminD : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of Vitamin D in micrograms the recipe must have.
-val maxVitaminD : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of Vitamin D in micrograms the recipe must have.
+val maxVitaminD : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of Vitamin D in micrograms the recipe can have.
-val minVitaminE : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of Vitamin E in milligrams the recipe must have.
+val minVitaminE : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of Vitamin E in milligrams the recipe must have.
-val maxVitaminE : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of Vitamin E in milligrams the recipe must have.
+val maxVitaminE : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of Vitamin E in milligrams the recipe can have.
-val minVitaminK : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of Vitamin K in micrograms the recipe must have.
+val minVitaminK : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of Vitamin K in micrograms the recipe must have.
-val maxVitaminK : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of Vitamin K in micrograms the recipe must have.
+val maxVitaminK : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of Vitamin K in micrograms the recipe can have.
-val minVitaminB1 : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of Vitamin B1 in milligrams the recipe must have.
+val minVitaminB1 : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of Vitamin B1 in milligrams the recipe must have.
-val maxVitaminB1 : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of Vitamin B1 in milligrams the recipe must have.
+val maxVitaminB1 : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of Vitamin B1 in milligrams the recipe can have.
-val minVitaminB2 : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of Vitamin B2 in milligrams the recipe must have.
+val minVitaminB2 : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of Vitamin B2 in milligrams the recipe must have.
-val maxVitaminB2 : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of Vitamin B2 in milligrams the recipe must have.
+val maxVitaminB2 : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of Vitamin B2 in milligrams the recipe can have.
-val minVitaminB5 : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of Vitamin B5 in milligrams the recipe must have.
+val minVitaminB5 : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of Vitamin B5 in milligrams the recipe must have.
-val maxVitaminB5 : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of Vitamin B5 in milligrams the recipe can have.
+val maxVitaminB5 : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of Vitamin B5 in milligrams the recipe can have.
-val minVitaminB3 : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of Vitamin B3 in milligrams the recipe must have.
+val minVitaminB3 : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of Vitamin B3 in milligrams the recipe must have.
-val maxVitaminB3 : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of Vitamin B3 in milligrams the recipe can have.
+val maxVitaminB3 : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of Vitamin B3 in milligrams the recipe can have.
-val minVitaminB6 : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of Vitamin B6 in milligrams the recipe must have.
+val minVitaminB6 : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of Vitamin B6 in milligrams the recipe must have.
-val maxVitaminB6 : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of Vitamin B6 in milligrams the recipe can have.
+val maxVitaminB6 : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of Vitamin B6 in milligrams the recipe can have.
-val minVitaminB12 : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of Vitamin B12 in micrograms the recipe must have.
+val minVitaminB12 : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of Vitamin B12 in micrograms the recipe must have.
-val maxVitaminB12 : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of Vitamin B12 in micrograms the recipe must have.
+val maxVitaminB12 : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of Vitamin B12 in micrograms the recipe can have.
-val minFiber : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of fiber in grams the recipe must have.
+val minFiber : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of fiber in grams the recipe must have.
-val maxFiber : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of fiber in grams the recipe must have.
+val maxFiber : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of fiber in grams the recipe can have.
-val minFolate : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of folate in grams the recipe must have.
+val minFolate : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of folate in grams the recipe must have.
-val maxFolate : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of folate in grams the recipe must have.
+val maxFolate : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of folate in grams the recipe can have.
-val minFolicAcid : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of folic acid in grams the recipe must have.
+val minFolicAcid : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of folic acid in grams the recipe must have.
-val maxFolicAcid : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of folic acid in grams the recipe must have.
+val maxFolicAcid : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of folic acid in grams the recipe can have.
-val minIodine : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of Iodine in grams the recipe must have.
+val minIodine : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of iodine in grams the recipe must have.
-val maxIodine : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of iodine in grams the recipe must have.
+val maxIodine : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of iodine in grams the recipe can have.
-val minIron : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of iron in milligrams the recipe must have.
+val minIron : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of iron in milligrams the recipe must have.
-val maxIron : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of iron in milligrams the recipe can have.
+val maxIron : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of iron in milligrams the recipe can have.
-val minMagnesium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of magnesium in milligrams the recipe must have.
+val minMagnesium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of magnesium in milligrams the recipe must have.
-val maxMagnesium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of magnesium in milligrams the recipe can have.
+val maxMagnesium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of magnesium in milligrams the recipe can have.
-val minManganese : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of manganese in milligrams the recipe must have.
+val minManganese : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of manganese in milligrams the recipe must have.
-val maxManganese : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of manganese in milligrams the recipe can have.
+val maxManganese : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of manganese in milligrams the recipe can have.
-val minPhosphorus : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of phosphorus in milligrams the recipe must have.
+val minPhosphorus : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of phosphorus in milligrams the recipe must have.
-val maxPhosphorus : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of phosphorus in milligrams the recipe can have.
+val maxPhosphorus : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of phosphorus in milligrams the recipe can have.
-val minPotassium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of potassium in milligrams the recipe must have.
+val minPotassium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of potassium in milligrams the recipe must have.
-val maxPotassium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of potassium in milligrams the recipe can have.
+val maxPotassium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of potassium in milligrams the recipe can have.
-val minSelenium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of selenium in grams the recipe must have.
+val minSelenium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of selenium in grams the recipe must have.
-val maxSelenium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of selenium in grams the recipe must have.
+val maxSelenium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of selenium in grams the recipe can have.
-val minSodium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of sodium in milligrams the recipe must have.
+val minSodium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of sodium in milligrams the recipe must have.
-val maxSodium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of sodium in milligrams the recipe must have.
+val maxSodium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of sodium in milligrams the recipe can have.
-val minSugar : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of sugar in grams the recipe must have.
+val minSugar : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of sugar in grams the recipe must have.
-val maxSugar : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of sugar in grams the recipe must have.
+val maxSugar : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of sugar in grams the recipe can have.
-val minZinc : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum number of zinc in milligrams the recipe must have.
+val minZinc : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of zinc in milligrams the recipe must have.
-val maxZinc : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum number of zinc in milligrams the recipe can have.
+val maxZinc : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of zinc in milligrams the recipe can have.
 val offset : java.math.BigDecimal = 0 // java.math.BigDecimal | The offset number for paging (between 0 and 990).
 val number : java.math.BigDecimal = 10 // java.math.BigDecimal | The number of expected results (between 1 and 100).
-val random : kotlin.Boolean = false // kotlin.Boolean | If true, every request will give you a random set of recipes within the requested limits. val limitLicense : kotlin.Boolean = true // kotlin.Boolean | Whether the recipes should have an open license that allows for displaying with proper attribution. try {
+val random : kotlin.Boolean = false // kotlin.Boolean | If true, every request will give you a random set of recipes within the requested limits. val limitLicense : kotlin.Boolean = true // kotlin.Boolean | Whether the recipes should have an open license that allows display with proper attribution. try {
     val result : kotlin.Any = apiInstance.searchRecipesByNutrients(minCarbs, maxCarbs, minProtein, maxProtein, minCalories, maxCalories, minFat, maxFat, minAlcohol, maxAlcohol, minCaffeine, maxCaffeine, minCopper, maxCopper, minCalcium, maxCalcium, minCholine, maxCholine, minCholesterol, maxCholesterol, minFluoride, maxFluoride, minSaturatedFat, maxSaturatedFat, minVitaminA, maxVitaminA, minVitaminC, maxVitaminC, minVitaminD, maxVitaminD, minVitaminE, maxVitaminE, minVitaminK, maxVitaminK, minVitaminB1, maxVitaminB1, minVitaminB2, maxVitaminB2, minVitaminB5, maxVitaminB5, minVitaminB3, maxVitaminB3, minVitaminB6, maxVitaminB6, minVitaminB12, maxVitaminB12, minFiber, maxFiber, minFolate, maxFolate, minFolicAcid, maxFolicAcid, minIodine, maxIodine, minIron, maxIron, minMagnesium, maxMagnesium, minManganese, maxManganese, minPhosphorus, maxPhosphorus, minPotassium, maxPotassium, minSelenium, maxSelenium, minSodium, maxSodium, minSugar, maxSugar, minZinc, maxZinc, offset, number, random, limitLicense) println(result)